Thanks to pools with sunken loungers and a long list of à la cartes, the beachside Grand Sirenis Resort and Spa is in the lap of luxury.

 Surrounded by a huge sun terrace with loads of sunbeds including Balinese beds.

 El Patio Mexican à la carte restaurant

 Rooms► View all

-Junior suite sleeps up to 5, with 2 double beds or 1 king-size and 1 sofa-bed.
-With a fan, double whirlpool bath, pay-per-view films and an iron and board.
+Junior suite sleeps up to five, with two double beds or one king-size and one sofa-bed.
+Rooms feature a warm inviting colour scheme with polished floors and dark wood furnishings.
+They have extras like a fan, double whirlpool bath, pay-per-view films and an iron and board.

 junior suite with sea view

-Junior suite with sea view sleeps up to 5, with 2 double beds or 1 king-size and 1 sofa-bed.
-With a fan, double whirlpool bath, pay-per-view films and an iron and board.
+Junior suite with sea view sleeps up to five, with two double beds or one king-size and one sofa-bed.
+Rooms feature a warm inviting colour scheme with polished floors and dark wood furnishings.
+They have extras like a fan, double whirlpool bath, pay-per-view films and an iron and board.

 TripAdvisor Reviews Show more reviews »